-As personal computational devices such as smart phones, Google glasses, etc., become ubiquitous, so do the sensors (and potentially actuators) on those devices.
-Not only can people receive services virtually anywhere, there is a way for potential services to rely on real-time snapshot of every place that a device might be located.
-Consider a restaurant recommendation service which samples data collected about experiences of clients at a number of restaurants in a neighborhood and ranks them according to the service experience of the clients currently there.
+With the growing ubiquity of personal computational devices such as smart phones, Google glasses, etc., has also come the ubiquity of sensors on these devices, as well as the potential for triggering actions virtually anywhere.
+This opens up an opportunity to offer a variety of services which rely on the state of the context in which devices are located, such as a person or group of people carrying the devices, their geographical location, etc. Consider a restaurant recommendation service which samples data collected about experiences of clients at a number of restaurants in a neighborhood and ranks them according to the service experience of the clients currently there.
 The source of the data could be sensor feeds on clients' mobile devices, which could guess whether they are waiting in line, seated, enjoying their meals, paying or leaving.
-Consider, another service combining real-time routing information -- such as is collected for showing traffic information on Google Maps -- with wait times at hospital emergencies to recommend which one to go to when in need of urgent care.
-If we also consider user input explicitly or implicitly entered into the devices, another class of services can be offered, from realtime polling, to instant censuses, and even voting in elections.
+As technologies like NFC payments become popular, more of these activities could be directly detected on the device rather than require guessing.
+The services themselves could also be less mundane.
+Consider, for example, a service combining real-time routing information - such as is collected for showing traffic information on Google Maps - with wait times at hospital emergencies to recommend which one to go to when in need of urgent care.
+If we also consider user input explicitly or implicitly entered into the devices, another class of services can be offered, from real-time polling, to instant censuses, and even voting in elections.
 The generation growing up in the world of Twitter and Facebook may find it quaint that democracies hold elections only once every few years.
 Why not have much more frequent votes on much finer grained decisions effecting citizens every day?
-It is entirely conceivable that in the not so distant future, a form of fine-grained democracy may emerge where citizens get to vote - in real time - on if and when a police officer's firearm is enabled, based on a live video feed of the scene